-With vast experience of arbitration as counsel, James accepts appointments as arbitrator in a range of international commercial disputes, including those where the language of the reference is German or Dutch.
-He is a Fellow of the Chartered Institute of Arbitrators.
+A Fellow of the Chartered Institute of Arbitrators and with vast experience of arbitration as counsel, James accepts appointments as arbitrator in a range of international commercial disputes, including those where the language of the reference is German or Dutch.

-James is on the SIAC, SCMA, HKIAC, NAI (Dutch arbitration institute) and UNUM arbitration panels.
-He is also on the arbitration and mediation panels of the Shanghai and the Asian International Arbitration Centres.
+James is on the SIAC, SCMA, HKIAC, APIAC, SHIAC, AIAC, NAI (Dutch arbitration institute) and UNUM arbitration panels.
+He is currently working on an IBA Taskforce to update the IBA Guidelines on Party Representation.
+In June 2025, he was elected to the Executive Board of the Dutch Arbitration Association.

-He is the only non-Dutch arbitrator on the UNUM list.
+He was the first non-Dutch arbitrator on the UNUM list.
 Formerly TAMARA, UNUM Transport & Mediation is the leading Dutch maritime dispute resolution service.
 The NAI is the leading (and only non-specialist) Dutch arbitration institute.

-His experience as arbitrator over more than 20 years includes ICC, LCIA, HKIAC, LMAA, NAI (Dutch Arbitration Institute), UNUM and ad hoc references.
+His experience as arbitrator over the last 25 years includes ICC, LCIA, HKIAC, LMAA, NAI (Dutch Arbitration Institute), UNUM and ad hoc references.
 His recent (2020-date) and current appointments include:

 - Chair of an LCIA arbitration arising out of a cattle export contract from Spain to Turkey